 The Rise of Fractional CMOs in SaaS & Tech Companies | Executive Search Insights

-Being a staffing company owner specializing in executive search as well as having a solid background in SaaS and technology consulting, I have observed an increasing trend among startups and scale-ups — the deliberate adoption of fractional Chief Marketing Officers (CMOs).
-With this model, these companies can access high-level marketing experience without hiring one full time.
+Having specialised in executive search with a solid background in SaaS and technology consulting, I have observed an increasing trend among startups and scale-ups — the deliberate adoption of fractional Chief Marketing Officers (CMOs).
+With this model, these companies can access high-level marketing experience without the financial commitment of a full-time hire.
+This article explores the key dimensions of this trend and the executive search considerations that determine whether a fractional CMO appointment succeeds or fails.
+Learn more about our executive search capabilities.

 What is a Fractional CMO?